 B2B marketers are focusing more and more on making sure their customers are successful after they’ve signed the contract and started using your product or service.

 It’s where the worlds of Customer Marketing and Customer Success collide.
 At Act-On, we see this falling in the Expand (retention) phase of marketing joining Brand (awareness) and Demand (acquisition).
-All three phases are important, and feed into the success of the others.
+All three phases are important and feed into the success of the others.

-As a send up to how some people think of marketing, Act-On is releasing a series of videos styled in the Big Short way of using metaphors to humorously explain Brand, Demand, and Expand and how marketing automation can help marketers adapt to the ever-changing buyer’s journey.
+As a send-up to how some people think of marketing, Act-On is releasing a series of videos styled in the Big Short way of using metaphors to humorously explain Brand, Demand, and Expand and how marketing automation can help marketers adapt to the ever-changing buyer’s journey.

-In recent years, there has been a shift in B2B marketing from looking at customer marketing as an activity to leverage customers to support lead generation activity through case studies, reference calls and so forth.
+In recent years, there has been a shift in B2B marketing from looking at customer marketing as an activity to leverage customers to support lead generation activity through case studies, reference calls, and so forth.
 And while that is necessary, today’s modern marketer is recognizing the importance of ensuring their customers’ success so that they are more likely to renew with you, more likely to speak at your event, and more likely to tell their peers about you.

 “A lot of companies still see customer marketing as supplying references to the sales team when they need it; for getting customers to be quoted in a press release; for getting customers to get up on stage at your annual conference; or to speak to an analyst,” said Sarah Moore, Act-On’s senior customer marketing manager.
 “That is just the tip of the iceberg with customer marketing.
-There is a lot of untapped potential most organizations are not realizing by being able to engage with their customer base way beyond those kind of very lead gen and pre-sales types of activities, including online communities, customer advisory boards, advocacy programs, product adoption, upsell campaigns, and events.”
+There is a lot of untapped potential that most organizations are not realizing by being able to engage with their customer base way beyond those kinds of very lead gen and pre-sales types of activities, including online communities, customer advisory boards, advocacy programs, product adoption, upsell campaigns, and events.”

-Research from Frederick Reichheld of Bain & Company, inventor of the net promoter score, and published in the Harvard Business Review, has found that acquiring a new customer is anywhere from 5 to 25 time more expensive than keeping a current customer.
+Research from Frederick Reichheld of Bain & Company, inventor of the net promoter score, and published in the Harvard Business Review, has found that acquiring a new customer is anywhere from 5 to 25 times more expensive than keeping a current customer.
 And by increasing customer retention rates by 5% increases profits by 25% to 95%.

-“I love this quote from the Forrester Research in the B2B Loyalty the B2C Way report” said Moore.
+“I love this quote from the Forrester Research in the B2B Loyalty the B2C Way report,” said Moore.
 “They say ‘It’s time to expand the focus of B2B engagement to the entire customer relationship, including loyalty and retention, which are not traditional priorities for B2B marketers.’”

-And in this world of Tweets and Facebook livestreams, it’s critical to recognize the importance of your customers as ambassadors for your brand when they are talking with their peers,
+And in this world of Tweets and Facebook live streams, it’s critical to recognize the importance of your customers as ambassadors for your brand when they are talking with their peers.

 “Being able to get customers to validate a lot more of what you’re doing is very, very important,” Moore said.
 “You’re really kind approaching it from we’re successful as a company because we’ve been able to help our customers be successful.
-The more successful they are using the platform, the more it’s able to deliver on their business objectives, then the stickier it becomes to them as a must-need business tool, and the more they’re going to say, ‘Hey, I’m realizing value and this technology platform is a big part of that.’”
+The more successful they are using the platform, the more it’s able to deliver on their business objectives, then the stickier it becomes to them as a must-need business tool, and the more they’re going to say, ‘Hey, I’m realizing value, and this technology platform is a big part of that.’”

 By using a marketing automation workspace, like Act-On, marketers are able to grow their customer relationships after the sell in a number of ways, from automating the customer onboarding process through nurture emails, to sending emails about product adoption, new features or training opportunities.
 You can score and measure their engagement with you, whether they are attending a training webinar, opening your nurture emails, or sharing your social posts.

-By leveraging your marketing automation, CRM and ERP data, you can also better understand when a customer is ready for an upsell or cross-sell.
+By leveraging your marketing automation, CRM, and ERP data, you can also better understand when a customer is ready for an upsell or cross-sell.
 You can use your marketing automation to deploy surveys to gauge their satisfaction and get feedback on your products.
 From here, you can identify prospective brand advocates.

-“There are lot of ways we’re focused on making sure we are engaging with the customer after that contract has been signed, but before that renewal process starts.
+“There are a lot of ways we’re focused on making sure we are engaging with the customer after that contract has been signed, but before that renewal process starts.
 We’re working on targeting communications and programs based upon where a customer is at in their product use and adoption lifecycle – it’s a highly personalized approach.
-We want to make sure customers are continuing to adopt, use, and see value,” Moore said.
+We want to make sure customers are continuing to adopt, use, and see the value,” Moore said.
 “We want our customers to get the most value out of their investment that they can.”